Short summary about you?

 What do you enjoy most about your work as an artist?

 My love of painting is matched by my passion for bike racing and I am fortunate that these two aspects of my life complement each other so perfectly.
-My chosen disciplines of cycle sport are off-road and this means that I spend many hours riding and training in the forests and bike trails of the UK, so my time on the bike also feeds into my studio and painting practise.
+My chosen disciplines of cycle sport are off-road and this means that I spend many hours riding and training in the forests and bike trails of the UK, so my time on the bike also feeds into my studio and painting practice.